os6sense/xumlidot/README.md

 A Ruby UML XMI and DOT generator

-## PRERELEASE VERSION (i.e. work in progress/not production ready)
+## PRERELEASE VERSION

-- dot output works quite nicely (see examples folder).
-- xmi output works however there are a few buggy cases.
+- xmi and dot output works quite nicely (see examples folder), however there are still a few buggy cases.
-- large diagrams do not layout properly in VP (raising that with them as a subcriber).
-- can parse rails so *should* work on your project - please let me know if it doesn't.
-- missing some of the QoL options.
 - works with any ruby project (will break on broken code though)
 - works with rails but doesn't add the model attributes (yet)
+- can parse rails itself so *should* work on your project - please let me know if it doesn't.
 - pretty comprehensive output but missing delegation (TODO), dynamic methods, etc. etc.

 Why?